tsirysndr/superviseur/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    config     Get the config of a service down       Stop all services
+    build      Build all services or a specific one config     Get the config of a service down       Stop all services
     help       Print this message or the help of the given subcommand(s)